Reading time: About 3 minutes

 Finally, recognize that a crappy first draft — really crappy — should not discourage you; it should make you happy.
 In fact, you should ASPIRE to having a crappy first draft, because it is proof you were able to write without editing.
 (We all need editing, of course, but the best time to do it is after writing, after you’ve taken a break.)

 None of us is perfect, particularly not me.
 That’s why I always plan for disaster.
 And if disaster doesn’t occur, I can enjoy being very pleasantly surprised.

 How do you plan for disaster when you’re writing?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
-And congratulations to Christine Junge, the winner of this month’s book prize, Around The Writer’s Block by Rosanne Bane for a Feb.
-14/17 comment on my blog.
-Anyone who comments on today’s post (or any others) by March 31/17 will be put in a draw for a copy of Ifferisms, by Mardy Grothe.
-To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+And congratulations to Susannah, the winner of this month’s book prize, for a comment on my blog post about mistakes.
+(Please send me your email address, Susannah.)
+Anyone who comments on today’s post (or any others) by June 30/22 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To enter, please scroll down to the comments, directly underneath the “related posts” links, below.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
+It’s easy!